nosarthur/nosarthur.github.io/_posts/2016-05-24-deep-learning.md

 Roughly speaking, it is a NN with many layers.
 Typically it is used as supervised learning.
-Like NN, its structure encodes a nonlinear input-output relationship and parameters are to be fitted using known input-output data (training set).
+Like NN, its structure encodes a nonlinear input-output relationship and its parameters are to be fitted using known input-output data (the so-called training data).
-After parameter fitting,
-generalization to unseen input (test data) is then possible.
+After parameter fitting (training), generalization to unseen input (the so-called test data) is (hopefully) possible.
 Although one is still solving an optimization problem in DL or NN, the explicit parametrization of the cost function is too cumbersome to write down.
+There are proofs saying that given enough neurons any function can be approximated by a NN to arbitrary accuracy, even with only one hidden layer (The input layer does not contain neurons while the output layer contains neurons, thus with one hidden layer of neurons, there are two layers of neurons in total for the NN).
+An intuitive proof of this universality theorem can be found in Michael Nielsen's [book][1] (Yes, the same [Michael Nielsen][MN] who wrote the [quantum computing book][qc] with [Isaac Chuang][IC]).
+Of course more layers will help approximate the desired function more efficiently with less neurons.

+Due to the complex structure of NN, fancy numerical optimization methods usually do not apply.
+Gradient descent and its variants are commonly used.
-On the other hand, the cost function naturally has layered structure thus allows updates to be done layer by layer (back propagation).
+The cost function naturally has layered structure which allows updates to be done in a layer by layer fashion (back propagation).

-Comparing to more conventional machine learning methods, DL has the advantage that data features are not defined manually, thus allowing the processing of natural data in their raw form.
+Compared to more conventional machine learning methods, DL has the advantage that data features are not defined manually, thus allowing the processing of natural data in their raw form.
+Also it has been demonstrated many times that hand crafted features do not work as well as learned features.

 ## A brief history

-According to the [book][2] by Ian Goodfellow, Yoshua Bengio and Aaron Courville, there have been three waves of development of deep learning.
+According to the [book][2] by Ian Goodfellow, Yoshua Bengio and Aaron Courville, there have been three major waves of development of deep learning.

 1. cybernetics 1940s - 1960s
     * idea: intelligence may be modeled by reverse engineering